SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS. POLICY PAGE

 Living in a mid-sized city, we were able to achieve clear reception on all of the networks we cared about using just an indoor antenna.
-We chose the Mohu's curved indoor antenna because our neighbors recommended using an amplified antenna to get adequate reception in our neighborhood.
-While it wasn’t the cheapest option out there, there are a ton of highly-rated TV antennas for cord cutters, so you should be able to find one that works with your budget.
+We chose the Mohu’s curved indoor antenna because our neighbors recommended using an amplified antenna to get adequate reception in our neighborhood.
+While it wasn’t the cheapest option out there, there are a ton of highly-rated TV antennas for those serious to cut the cord, so you should be able to find one that works with your budget.

 Step 2: Choose a streaming service(s)